 March has been nationally recognized as Women's History Month since 1987.
 According to the US Census, only 27% of individuals in the technology field are women.
 We want to take the opportunity to spotlight some of the brilliant women, specifically in STEM, that make up Pieces!
 Keep reading to learn more about Annika Roll, Heather Tuttle, and Lindsay Hill and their important contributions to pieces.

-Meet Annika Roll, she is a product designer for both the Predict and Connect teams who just recently redesigned the entire Case Management Dashboard in Pieces Connect.
+Meet Annika Roll, she is a product designer for Pieces Solutions.
 Annika has been at Pieces since October 2021, prior to that, she was working as a product designer for a start-up company she co-founded while she was in college at Stevens Institute of Technology.

 What is your favorite part of your job?